-- Constipation – your doctor or nurse may give you laxatives to help prevent this but do tell them if you are constipated for more than 3 days
+- Constipation – your doctor or nurse may give you laxatives to help prevent this.
+Tell them if you are constipated for more than 3 days

 - Changes in your heart rhythm and blood pressure – your nurse or doctor will check your blood pressure and you will have regular ECGs

-- Skin changes, such as a rash, redness, and itching
+- Skin changes, such as redness and itching

 - Bone thinning may occur with long term treatment